 This is a monumental project.
 The work of the Theodore Roosevelt Center is ongoing, and depends largely on funding.
-To date, approximately 165,000 documents have been digitized, with nearly 40,000 processed and available online.
+To date, approximately 165,000 documents have been digitized, with over 50,000 processed and available online.
 With current resources and staffing levels, the project will take at least a decade to complete, and perhaps longer.

 What happens at a Presidential Library?

 Typically, a presidential library consists of two “wings.”
 One is the presidential papers archive, where documents associated with that president are stored, cataloged, and interpreted.
 The other is a public museum that examines the life and times of the president in question, with a particular focus on his (or her) presidency.

 The presidential archive is the reason these national libraries exist, and that is why they are called presidential libraries rather than presidential museums.
 The Theodore Roosevelt Presidential Library archive will be mostly electronic, since the physical Roosevelt papers have long since been deposited with institutions like the Library of Congress.
 The work that archivists do is important, and visitors to the Presidential Library will be able to learn about and benefit from it.